M35S/AlgorithmTestingOne/README.md

 ## Final Thoughts

 I have learned a lot from studying this sorting algorithm, I aim to progress learn more algorithms and see what I can put to use for my own programs.
-I hope this has been insightul for you.
+I hope this has been insightful for you.
 On that note, happy coding and learning!